-Mifepristone, also known as medication abortion or "the abortion pill" (formerly known as RU-486), is an antiprogesterone drug that blocks receptors of progesterone, a key hormone in the establishment and maintenance of human pregnancy.
-Used in combination with a prostaglandin such as misoprostol, mifepristone induces abortion when administered in early pregnancy, providing women with an alternative to aspiration (suction) abortion.
+Mifepristone, also known as "the abortion pill" and formerly known as RU-486, is an antiprogesterone drug that blocks receptors of progesterone, a key hormone in the establishment and maintenance of human pregnancy.
+Used in combination with a prostaglandin such as misoprostol, mifepristone induces abortion when administered in early pregnancy, providing women with a medical alternative to aspiration (suction) abortion.

-Mifepristone was approved by the U.S. Food and Drug Administration (FDA) on September 28, 2000, for use as an abortifacient despite anti-women's health lobbying efforts to prevent its approval.
-In the United States, the brand name for mifepristone is Mifeprex[®], which is manufactured by Danco Laboratories, LLC (Danco, 2000).
+Mifepristone was approved by the U.S. Food and Drug Administration (FDA) on September 28, 2000, for use as an abortifacient despite anti-choice lobbying efforts to prevent its approval.
+In the United States, the brand name for mifepristone is Mifeprex®, which is manufactured by Danco Laboratories, LLC (Danco, 2000).